ukncsc/lme/docs/chapter3-easy.md

 ```

 Running the above commands will:
-1) Enables auto security updates (Ubuntu Only)
+1) Enable auto security updates (Ubuntu Only)
 2) Generate TLS certificates.
 3) Install Docker Community Edition.
-4) Configures Docker to run ELK.
+4) Configure Docker to run ELK.
-5) Changes Elasticsearch configuration, including retention based upon disk size.
+5) Change Elasticsearch configuration, including retention based upon disk size.

 The deploy script will output an number of usernames and passwords for use when accessing the dashboard and for the internal systems.

 The usernames and passwords will be provided in a message similar to below.